 Autism Program - Intervention Minor Rotation: The Autism Program offers training in short-term caregiver- focused behavioral treatment for families of children with a diagnosis of Autism Spectrum Disorder (ASD) and concerns related to challenging behaviors.
 The population served includes children 6 years-of-age and under with a diagnosis of ASD and associated challenging behaviors.
 Challenging behaviors may include physical aggression, noncompliance, tantrums and other developmental concerns (e.g., sleep problems, toileting problems, mild behavioral feeding problems, and adaptive skill deficits).
 Goals of treatment include teaching caregivers the skills necessary to reduce challenging behaviors and to increase more adaptive behaviors.
 Through participation in this rotation, interns have the opportunity to 1) conduct brief diagnostic assessment of ASD and related concerns; 2) gain specialized skills in implementing the RUBI Parent Training Program as well as an adapted version of the Brief Behavioral Intervention program, which are both manualized, evidence-based intervention programs that emphasize caregiver training and live insession coaching; 3) engage in peer consultation or supervision with other trainees through cotherapy and live consultation; and 4) interact and consult with other specialties, including, faculty, staff and trainees from developmental pediatrics, psychiatry, neurology, and social work.
-The faculty supervisor for this minor clinical training experience is Madeline Racine, Ph.D.
+The faculty supervisors for this minor clinical training experience are Madeline Racine, Ph.D. and Ileana Umaña, Ph.D.

 Integrated Pediatric Primary Care Rotation: Psychology's Pediatric Primary Care Psychology Program is a hospital-community partnership that extends behavioral health services to children and families outside the hospital in integrated primary care settings.
 Interns learn to effectively assess and triage children and adolescents presenting with a broad range of concerns including toileting resistance, sleep problems, procedural anxiety, disruptive behavior and ADHD, obesity, emotional concerns, suicidality, medication adherence, social determinants of health, and many others.
-Clinical training emphasizes use of brief, evidence-based screening, assessment, consultation, intervention practices, including translation of common evidence-based practices into brief, targeted treatments feasible for the primary care setting.
-Clinical training will also include introduction to population health interventions commonly implemented in primary care environments.
+Clinical training emphasizes use of brief, evidence-based screening, assessment, consultation, intervention practices, including translation of common evidence-based practices into brief, targeted treatments feasible for the primary care Clinical training will also include setting. introduction to population health interventions commonly implemented primary care in environments.
 Interns work closely with physician and allied health partners to provide care that is both collaborative and integrated.
 Behavioral health services are provided on-site and coordinated with other aspects of primary health care (e.g., consultations following well child examinations).
 The faculty supervisors for the

-Pediatric Primary Care Rotation are Stephanie Chapman, Ph.D. and Monika Parikh, Ph.D.
+Pediatric Primary Care Rotation are Stephanie Chapman, Ph.D., Monika Parikh, Ph.D., Britney Alford, Psy.D., Ashley Ramclam, Ph.D., and Angelique Tate, Ph.D.